hist3907b-winter2015/module4-holes/gephi.md

 Open Gephi by double-clicking its icon.
 Click “new project.”
 The middle pane of the interface window is the “Data Laboratory,” where you can interact with your network data in spreadsheet format.
 This is where we can import the data cleaned up in OpenRefine.

 In the Data Laboratory, select “Import Spreadsheet.”
-Press the ellipsis “...” and locate the CSV you just saved in the download directory.
+Press the ellipsis “...” and locate the CSV you created.
 Make sure that the Separator is listed as “Comma” and the “As table” is listed as “Edges table.”
 Press “Next,” then “Finish.”

 Your data should load up.
 Click on the “overview” tab and you will be presented with a tangled network graph.
 Skip down to 'Navigating Gephi'.